la2050/archive/_projects/2015/interactive-live-theatre-where-the-audience-moves-through-the-story-and-plays-their-part-in-the-tale.md

   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
     We have no partners.
 This money will go directly toward building out our next production.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    We have additional investors willing to fund this if we can get some other help....such as MYLA2050 Grant money!
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-    The money will go to our production design team to hire contractors, painters, sculptors and other artists to create the sets.
   How do you plan to scale the success of your proposal?: >-
     Through myself (owner/director) and my two producers, we will build a strong creative team that focuses on the vision at all times.
 My line producer will